-Library Databases are available at all of the Santa Barbara Public Library System libraries and accessible from home with your library card number (except where noted).
+Except where noted, library databases and resources are available at all of the Santa Barbara Public Library System libraries and accessible from home.
+A library card number may be required for access.

 ReferenceUSA - Information on millions of U.S. businesses and residents.

 TuitionFundingSources.com (TFS) - A private website that contains the world's largest scholarship database.
 The TFS website also provides students with career and college admissions information.
 In order to register as a new member, click on the "login" button, then select your state and the school you currently attend and create a personal password.

 Encyclopedia Britannica Online - Find entries on a wide range of subjects, as well an updated world atlas, thousands of images and videos, an online dictionary and thesaurus, and articles from over 400 respected magazines and journals (For in-library use, click here).